-Contribution of the reviewers
+• Contribution of the reviewers

-The search strategy was designed by MA Abad and A Ortiz, based on the original GUIPCAR strategy.
+The search strategy was designed by MA Abad, A Ortiz, E Loza and MP Rosario based on the original GUIPCAR strategy.
 MA Abad and A Ortiz selected the studies by title and abstract.
-L Carmona made a subsequent selection, divided the articles by drug group, and obtained the primary references.
+E Loza made a subsequent selection, divided the articles by drug group, and obtained the primary references.
+Afterwaards, MA Abad and A Ortiz performed the secondary searches, data extraction, and introduced the data in Review Manager and wrote the review.